This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Elbow splint or brace: You may need a brace or splint on your elbow to decrease your arm movement.
 This will help to keep pressure off your ulnar nerve.
 You may also need elbow pads to protect your elbow.

 - Surgery: You may need surgery to take pressure off your ulnar nerve.
-Your caregiver may move your nerve to a different area to stop it from being stretched or pinched.
-Your caregiver may remove part of your bone if it is pressing on your nerve.
+Your healthcare provider may move your nerve to a different area to stop it from being stretched or pinched.
+Your healthcare provider may remove part of your bone if it is pressing on your nerve.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.